NavjotSaroa/F1ML/README.md

 Each phase has its own objectives and challenges, this README file discusses them.

 ## Phase 1: Live Data Collection/Processing:
- **Result of phase: Implemented a robust data collection and processing system with zero data loss at 120Hz.**

 Relevant files: UDP.py, structures.py, DBMakerL2.py